Mother, Sisters of Slain Black Teen Arrested at Protest

 Hours after Biskupic released his report, Chisholm announced he wouldn’t charge Mensah.
 The prosecutor said Mensah would be able to successfully argue he acted in self-defense.

-Wauwatosa Police Chief Barry Weber tweeted after Chisholm made his announcement that his department “concurs" with the decision not to charge Mensah but “hears the message” from the public.
-He said an internal review of the shooting is ongoing and that Mensah remains suspended.
+Wauwatosa Police Chief Barry Weber subsequently tweeted that his department “concurs" with the prosecutor's decision but “hears the message” from the public.
+He said an internal review is ongoing and that Mensah remains suspended.
 The department has taken steps to improve policing, including more training, posting policies online and requiring body cameras by January, he said.

-The police commission is scheduled to meet later this month but their position on Biskupic’s recommendation to fire Mensah isn’t clear.

 A quote from Tracy Cole has been corrected to read “I’m Mrs. Cole, Alvin’s mother” instead of “I’m Alvin Cole’s mother" in an earlier version of the story.